emppu0/ESP32-Wi-Fi-Air-quality-monitor/README.md

 # ESP32-Wi-Fi-Air-quality-monitor
-Air quality monitor with ESP32, SCD4x CO2 Sensor and DS18B20 temperature sensor.
-Sends averaged sensor data over Wi-Fi.
-This data is then stored in a MariaDB database.
+Portable usb powered air quality monitor with accurate co2 monitoring.

+## Features
+- Supports fully encrypted data transfer
+- Accurate co2 monitoring with a sensirion co2 sensor
-Results can be monitored from a website made with expressjs framework (in progress).
+- Accurate temperature monitoring with a DS18B20 sensor -Results can be monitored from a website made with expressjs framework (in progress).